 1610 H St NW · interesting places nearby

 Decatur House information

-Designed in 1818 by Benjamin Latrobe for the War of 1812 naval hero Stephen Decatur, Decatur House sits at Lafayette Sq’s northwest corner.
-It holds the honor of being the first and last house on the square to be occupied as a private residence and, architecturally, it’s an interesting mash-up of austere Federal and wedding cake Victorian influences.
+Designed in 1818 by Benjamin Latrobe for the War of 1812 naval hero Stephen Decatur, the building holds the honor of being the first and last house on Lafayette Sq to be occupied as a private residence.
+Architecturally, it’s an interesting mash-up of austere Federal and wedding cake Victorian influences.
 Famous tenants include Martin Van Buren and Henry Clay.
-The White House Historical Association bought the building in 2010.
-It has been closed for renovations, but plans are to reopen it to visitors.
+The White House Historical Association owns the site and offers occasional free tours.
 Check the website's 'public programs' link to see when.